wowemulation-dev/warcraft-rs/ffi/storm-ffi/README.md

 ## Overview

-The storm crate provides a C-compatible Foreign Function Interface (FFI) that emulates the StormLib API, wrapping the native Rust `wow-mpq` implementation.
+The storm-ffi crate provides a C-compatible Foreign Function Interface (FFI) that emulates the StormLib API, wrapping the native Rust `wow-mpq` implementation.
 This allows C/C++ applications that expect StormLib's interface to use the memory-safe Rust implementation instead.

 ## Features